Ayturn3r/office-supply-visualization/README.md

 # office-supply-visualization
-An executive reporting of a company's office supply for an accounting period.
+An executive reporting of dataleum's office supply for an accounting period.